 Overview of all searches for Maura “Why searchers don’t think Maura ended up in the woods”:

-I will focus this post on one incident that seems to have put him on the radar of investigators – the sighting.
 The origin of this post for me was last June 2019 when I wanted to compare the ATM sighting with the contractor’s description and realized that the information we had about the sighting was incorrect.
 This post will attempt to build on that finding.

 On May 6, 2004, The Caledonian Record reported that a man had come forward with a potential sighting of Maura Murray on the night of her disappearance: